grmble/purescript-bonsai-docs/docs/update.rst

 This means that any observable change must be caused by a change in the current model.
 How does that work, given that the model is immutable?

-Bonsai maintains two mutable references for the application:
+Bonsai maintains mutable references for the application:

 * a queue of outstanding messages that should be applied to the current model
 * the current model